datacarpentry/image-processing/episodes/02-image-basics.md

 such as when the image was captured, where it was captured, what type of camera was used and with what settings, etc.
+Many popular image editing programs have built-in metadata viewing capabilities.
+A platform-independent open-source tool that allows users to read, write, and edit metadata is [ExifTool](https://exiftool.org/).
+It can handle a wide range of file types and metadata formats but requires some technical knowledge to be used effectively.
-We normally don't see this metadata when we view an image, but we can view it independently if we wish to
+We normally don't see the metadata when we view an image using Python and imageio, but we can view it independently if we wish to
 (see [*Accessing Metadata*](#accessing-metadata), below).
 The important thing to be aware of at this stage is that